wmaucla/v4/content/jobs/Attain/index.md

 Here are some quick highlights:

-- Grew the top revenue-generating book of business 80% YoY
+- Grew the top revenue-generating book of business 80% YoY - tens of millions in revenue generated
-- Built, maintained, and enhanced 30+ models iterations with 0 engineering related outages
+- Built, maintained, and enhanced 30+ core underwriting models iterations with 0 engineering related outages
 - Helped grow the DS / ML team with direct hires and mentorship
 - Optimized machine learning workflows within a set budget by adjusting batch training and inference strategies to prevent exceeding the allocated spend
 - Introduced GPU-based model training and integrated GPUs into internal GKE clusters to accelerate ML workloads
+- Promoted within a year from staff engineer